Table of Contents[Hide][Show]

 Why You Should Not Use a Website Builder

 Website builders like Wix might seem like the perfect solution if you are not technically inclined, but many people find out after time they are not getting the SEO they want or the ability to add content or products or sell courses.

 We’ve built Mai Solution so people could get started quickly and easily without those constraints.
-Our platform integrates with WooCommerce, LearnDash (e-learning/course builder plugin).
+Our platform also integrates with WooCommerce and LearnDash (e-learning/course builder plugin).
 Create memberships, subscriptions, and products with ease on Mai Solution.
 You’ll never be held back from growing your business.

 How Do I Get Started Blogging?

-Mai Solution is an all-in-one platform that includes WordPress, theme, hosting, plugins.
+Mai Solution is an all-in-one platform that includes WordPress, theme, hosting, plugins, and more.
 It’s geared for people who want to start a blog but don’t want to have to worry about all the technical aspects, how to configure it, and how to set it up.
-Your site will come pre-configured and set up for you, pre-loaded with the best WordPress theme, and set up with starter websites that you can load.
+Your site will come pre-configured and set up for you, pre-loaded with the best WordPress theme, and set up with all of our website templates and starter websites that you can load.
 Updates are managed for you so you never have to worry about your site maintenance either.

 What else is cool about Mai Solution?
 You can build it and see what it looks like before you even make it public to anybody.
 You don’t even need a domain name to get started!
 Plus, the block editor and our custom blocks make it easier than ever to add content and your own design to your pages and posts.